XlinCLab/multimodal/README.md

 #get a frame with maximum april tags from 1 sec to the noun onset period
 frames_corrected = check_april_tags_for_frames(frames)
 ```
+### HERE YOU HAVE TO RUN THE CV MODELU AND GET THE PIXEL COORDINATES OF THE OBJECTS
+go to the https://github.com/XlinCLab/multimodal-yolo and follow the instructions there, after you get the labels folder, put the path to it to the labels_folder variable at the top of the main.jl

+## PART TWO
 Every step leaves a dataset written to your root folder.
 Use this code, if you want to upload corrected frames and surface positions from files
 ```julia
 #read from file if needed, CSV package cannot handle surface transformation matrices, so use TextParse